amitojsjk/amitojsjk/README.md

 - 🔭 I’m interested in **Web Development**

-- 🌱 I’m currently learning **Back-End using MySQL database and trying my hand on joomla! to expertise front-end designing as well.**
+- 🌱 I’m currently learning **Back-End using MySQL database and trying my hand on joomla! to expertise Front-End designing as well.**

-- 📫 How to reach me **amitoj261@gmail.com**
+- 📫 How to reach me
+- **amitoj261@gmail.com**

 - ⚡ Fun fact **I think I'm Ambivert :D**